 from the first moon landing to the Universe beyond…

-Sound World, NMSW (a partner music and education charity) and Bristol Planetarium are creating an extraordinary new show, marking the 50th anniversary of the first manned flight to the moon and exploring the future of space travel.
+Sound World and the planetarium team at We The Curious, Bristol have created an extraordinary new music and science outreach show, marking the 50th anniversary of the first manned flight to the moon and exploring the future of space travel.

 - We The Curious.
 The planetarium is part of We The Curious (WTC), Bristol’s interactive science centre and educational charity.
 WTC offers theme days, science shows, hands on exhibitions and science workshops.
 It works extensively with local schools by providing unique, enriching science experiences, designed to spark interest and build confidence.
 It has an exceptional track record of outreach work and public engagement.
 The planetarium itself is a state-of-the-art facility, one of the finest in Europe and the UK’s first 3-D planetarium.

 Initially We The Curious, Bristol.
-The show will also be rendered for use (free of charge) at planetaria across the UK and the world, as well as for pop-up mobile domes.
-For more on this aspect please see the section “IMPACT & REACH”.
+The show will also be rendered for use at planetaria across the UK and the world, as well as for mobile domes and for the free schools’ tour.

-Bespoke visuals will be created by a team of expert designers led by WTC’s Lee Pullen using the planetarium’s recently installed state-of-the-art software.
+Bespoke visuals were created by Anna Henley and WTC’s team of expert designers under Lee Pullen, using the planetarium’s recently installed state-of-the-art software.
 This allows the designers to create journeys through any part of the known universe and project them, via the full dome 360° digital 3-D system, in 4K (Ultra High Definition) resolution.

 Importantly, different versions of the lectures can be written/recorded to suit a wide range of audiences and levels of understanding.